GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

 We want to [close the capability gap](https://developers.google.com/web/updates/capabilities) between the web and native to provide a solid foundation for modern applications delivered on the web.
-We’re working to add new web platform capabilities that give you access to things like the [file system](https://developers.google.com/web/updates/2018/11/writable-files), [wake lock](https://developers.google.com/web/updates/2018/12/wakelock), adding an
+We're working to add new web platform capabilities that give you access to things like the [file system](https://developers.google.com/web/updates/2018/11/writable-files), [wake lock](https://developers.google.com/web/updates/2018/12/wakelock), adding an